mcitomi/http-audio-line-streamer/readme.md

 - Display statistics in frontend: number of stream listeners, client latency and IP address, server cpu and memory load.
 - Darkmode / color themes.
 - Auto reconnect.

+### 1.4.3.
+- Delay setting added (manipulate the buffer size)!
+    - Realtime
+    - Low
+    - Medium (Default)
+    - High
+    - Epic
+- The delay setting is automatically saved to local storage and loaded when the page is opened.
+- (You can set a custom buffer size in localStorage).
+- Supports multiple artist display from array (api).
+- Soundbuffer updating improved.
+- Favicon added!

 ### 1.4.2.
 - Link embedding in queue, album cover and title.